1871fotc/1871fotc.github.io/docs/research/historic-real-estate-maps.md

 ## St. Lucia Estate 1885

-Map shows an area in St Lucia with a river frontage opposite Boundary Road, West End, now part of the campus of the University of Queensland.
+Map shows an area in St Lucia with a river frontage opposite *Boundary Road*, West End, now part of the campus of the *University of Queensland*.

 ![St. Lucia Estate, 1885](../assets/real-estate-maps/st-lucia-estate-1.jpg){ width="90%" }